wayne931121/smoothvmd-colab/README.md

 # Intro

+make VMD motion smooth and slim in colab.

+# Debug Info

 I use 2 hours to debug because he not tell me some correct dependent packages and its correct install way.

 # Forked from